Delicious baked cheesy German Spaetzle pasta with caramelized onion, true comfort food for any age. Add your favorite cheeses and bake away!

 Baked Cheesy German Spaetzle Pasta with Caramelized Onions

 - 9 ounces German Spaetzle pasta

 - 1 ½ cups Emmental cheese OR Jarlsberg OR Gruyere

 - Preheat oven to 400F.

-- Meanwhile, slice the onion Julienne.
+- Meanwhile, slice the onion thin, like Julienne style.

 - Add salt and pepper to taste and cook until onion gets lightly caramelized.
 Mix frequently.

 - When ready, remove from heat and set aside.